mtraina/seven-languages-seven-weeks/week-3-prolog/day3/day3.md

 * each queen has a row
 * no queens can share the same row
 * no queens can share the same column
-* no queen can share the same diagonals
+* no queens can share the same diagonals

 Let's validate the queens
 ```prolog